robin-rpr/calos/doc/dev.rst

 Stand-alone PRs do the same, just without an issue number.
 For example, `PR
 #1804 <https://github.com/hpc/charliecloud/pull/1804>`_ is titled “add tab
-completion to :code:`ch-convert`” and the branch is :code:`convert-completion`.
+completion to :code:`clearly convert`” and the branch is :code:`convert-completion`.

 It’s okay if the branch name misses a little.
 For example, if you discover